manulorente/linux-foundation-lfs101/README.md

 ![SSH](images/ssh.png)

-To login to a remote system using your same user name you can just type ssh some_system and press Enter. ssh then prompts you for the remote password.
-You can also configure ssh to securely allow your remote access without typing a password each time.
+To login to a remote system using your same user name you can just type `ssh some_system` and press `Enter`. `ssh` then prompts you for the remote password.
+You can also configure `ssh` to securely allow your remote access without typing a password each time.

-If you want to run as another user, you can do either ssh -l someone some_system or ssh someone@some_system.
-To run a command on a remote system via SSH, at the command prompt, you can type ssh some_system my_command.
+If you want to run as another user, you can do either `ssh -l someone some_system` or `ssh someone@some_system`.
+To run a command on a remote system via SSH, at the command prompt, you can type `ssh some_system my_command`.

-We can also move files securely using Secure Copy (scp) between two networked hosts. scp uses the SSH protocol for transferring data.
+We can also move files securely using Secure Copy (`scp`) between two networked hosts. `scp` uses the SSH protocol for transferring data.

-To copy a local file to a remote system, at the command prompt, type scp [localfile] <user@remotesystem>:/home/user/ and press Enter.
+To copy a local file to a remote system, at the command prompt, type `scp [localfile] <user@remotesystem>:/home/user/` and press `Enter`.

 You will receive a prompt for the remote password.
-You can also configure scp so that it does not prompt for a password for each transfer.
+You can also configure `scp` so that it does not prompt for a password for each transfer.

 ![Scp](images/scp.png)